 Opportunities to connect with like-minded people from around the world

-If you are planning to retire in Mauritius, we help you formulate the most suitable way, whether through the 10-year retirement visa or buying property.
+If you are planning retirement in Mauritius, we can guide you in choosing the most suitable route, whether through the 10-year retirement visa or buying property.
 As experienced relocation advisors and immigration consultants, we assist with every stage of your Mauritius Retirement Visa application and beyond.

 Our services include: